 Have you ever wondered how ACH transfers work?
-You might have heard of ACH transfers but aren’t quite sure what they are.
-Maybe you know exactly what they are, but want to learn more about the process.
+You might have heard of ACH transfers but aren’t entirely sure what they are.
+Maybe you know exactly what they are but want to learn more about the process.
 Learn why it can be a great option for your business or personal finances.
 This article will explain everything from start to finish.
 By the end of this article, you will understand how ACH transfers work and when you might need one in your life.

 Here’s What We’ll Cover:

 An Automated Clearing House (ACH) transfer is a payment method businesses and individuals use.
 It allows you to move money between accounts at different institutions.

 Here is an example.
 A business wants to pay rent with its checking account at Bank X. To do this, they would initiate an electronic funds transfer (EFT) using the Automated Clearing House network.
 This allows them to send money electronically from one bank account directly into another bank account.
 They can do this without having physical currency pass hands.
 This type of transaction is known as an “ACH Transfer.”
 It’s also sometimes referred to as “electronic check conversion.”
 The term “automation” refers to the fact that no human labor is involved in processing these transactions.
 There are also no checks involved.

 Rather than writing out a paper check that must be physically mailed to the business where they want to pay their rent, the company initiates an ACH transfer.
 This transaction takes less time than mailing a check or wiring funds because it is completed electronically.

 There are two types of ACH transfers: Direct deposits and direct payments.
 The difference between these two types of transfers mainly comes down to who initiates the transfer process.